 If you are going to teach children

-Then take a course targeted at teaching children or "young learners".
+Then take a course targeted at teaching children or "young learners" because chances are you will be teaching children.
+In East Asia alone you are looking at 7-8 jobs out of 10 is for teaching children.
 ESLinsider's courses focus more on teaching children (especially in East Asia).

 If you are a savvy rebel

 I won't tell you how to teach yourself because if you are savvy you can figure it out.

 You don't get that online.
 Take an in-class course and remember that it is usually mock or pretend classroom instruction.

 If you want popular

 Then check the reviews, but keep in mind that many are fake or written by affiliates (mentioned above).

 Then consider for a moment your favorite restaurant vs. the most popular such as McDonald's or some other chain.
 Which is best?

 "Regardless of how you measure 'best' (elegance, deluxeness, impact, profitability, ROI, meaningfulness, memorability), it's almost never present in the thing that is the most popular." - Seth Godin

 And you might want to consider this or what everyone else is doing at the end of the article.